Oscars 2024: All the facts and trivia you need to know

 Who's breaking records this year?
 How long are the films?
 And why is this year's Oscar ceremony representing some slow-but-certain progress?
 Here's everything you need to know about the 96th Academy Awards.

-As you may know from our extensive Oscar coverage, the Academy Awards are this weekend.
+As you may know from our extensive Oscar coverage, the Academy Awards will be handed out very early Monday morning.

 In the meantime, here are the Oscar facts you should know for this year’s edition, the precious trivia that will help you shine this Sunday should you be hosting an Oscars party.
-Sadly, we’ll be covering the award live, so no time to gloat over cocktails for us.
+We’ll be covering the awards live, so no time to celebrate or commiserate over cocktails for us.
 Still, someone should.

 Here’s what you need to know.